fredbi/go-experiments/go-openapi/json-document.md

 type Value struct {
   kind ValueKind

-  // maybe we need only one type here which is ScalarValue?
+  // Maybe we need only one type here which is ScalarValue?
   // The problem with that design is that the value is no longer self-sufficient
   // and needs to know which relevant Store is being used...
   //
   // another problem here is that if we want values to remain lazy for as long as possible, we
-  // should keep compressed strings compressed until actually consumed
+  // should keep compressed strings compressed until consumed
   // ScalarValue
   s StringValue
   n NumberValue  // TODO: add IntegerValue